iLVL-Key/FFXI/addons/informer/readme.md

 - `color` - Update color setting.
 - `help` - Display a list of commands and addon info.

+## Earth Data Formatting
+- `%Y` - Year in full (e.g., 2025)
+- `%y` - Last two digits of the year (e.g., 25 for 2025)
+- `%m` - Month as a two-digit number (01 to 12)
+- `%d` - Day of the month as a two-digit number (01 to 31)
+- `%H` - Hour in 24-hour format (00 to 23)
+- `%I` - Hour in 12-hour format (01 to 12)
+- `%M` - Minute as a two-digit number (00 to 59)
+- `%S` - Second as a two-digit number (00 to 59)
+- `%p` - AM or PM (uppercase)
+- `%a` - Abbreviated weekday name (e.g., Mon)
+- `%A` - Full weekday name (e.g., Monday)
+- `%b` - Abbreviated month name (e.g., Jan)
+- `%B` - Full month name (e.g., January)
+- `%j` - Day of the year number (001 to 366)
+- `%w` - Day of the week number (0 for Sunday, 6 for Saturday)
+- `%x` - Locale’s date representation (e.g., 01/16/25)
+- `%X` - Locale’s time representation (e.g., 14:55:02)

 ## Changelog

+Version 5.0
+- Added two new sub bars.
+These bars have their own settings for visibility and position, are able to be centered, and can be hidden when there is no map for the current area (matching how the FFXIDB minimap functions).
+They are not tied to jobs like the Main bar is. (thanks github user Zorlac!)
+- Added sub1pos and sub2pos commands to set the position of the sub bars.
+- Added Region (thanks github user Zorlac!), Earth Day, and Earth Date placeholders.
+- Added settings to edit the earth data formatting.
+- Adjusted the layout structure in the settings file to accomodate the two new sub bars in addition to the main bar.
+- Adjusted Earth Time 12 and Earth Time 24 placeholders down to just Earth Time.
+- Renamed the pos command to mainpos to accomodate the two new sub bars.
+- Renamed the "display" table in the settings file to "options" to be consistant with my other addons.
+- Removed the default layout from the settings file as it wasn't actually used after the file is first created.
+- Removed the lock/unlock commands.

 Version 4.2
 - Added Moon Phase Name and Moon Phase Percent placeholders (thanks Asura.Jhoo!)